AACAP Paramjit Toor Joshi, MD, International Scholar Awards

 We are seeking dreamers, who exude originality and show strong potential for future thought leaders and mentors.
 At the time of application, candidates may not have more than 10 years-experience following graduation from medical school.

 This announcement will be shared, for further dissemination and promotion, with other International Associations and Professional Initiatives.

-The award is for the amount of $2,500 towards Annual Meeting registration, lodging, and travel for the 2018 AACAP Annual Meeting in Seattle, WA.
-In addition to the financial aspect of the award, each recipient will receive a special award plaque at the Young Leaders Awards Ceremony held during AACAP’s Annual Meeting.
+The award is for the amount of $2,500 towards Annual Meeting registration, lodging, and travel for AACAP's Annual Meeting.
+In addition to the financial aspect of the award, each recipient receives a special award plaque at the International Reception held during AACAP’s Annual Meeting.

 The awardees will be supported by voluntary mentors (two for each), during the Annual Meeting.
 Awardees are expected to attend the Early Career Psychiatrists’ Mentorship Program, the sessions organized by the International Relations Committee (IRC), and the IRC Committee Meeting, participate in the Educational Outreach Program, and be present at the International Reception.

 Mentors will guide them during the meeting and introduce them to appropriate members and officers of AACAP, for networking and support.

 The award includes a formal application process, where all interested medical doctors from countries other than the USA are encouraged to apply.
 The award will favor physicians from underserved areas, who primarily work with children and adolescents providing mental health services, with good command of the English language (both spoken and written), commitment to a fruitful career in their country of origin, with possibilities of having a local impact after the experience.

 - Completed online application